fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 >>> pi.write(4, 0)
 ```

 You could see that the level changes are detected immediately as you type in the python commands.
-Also check `htop` and you will see that the CPU usage of our demo program is just as low as around **20%**.With a lower sample rate like 5us, the CPU usage is almost negligible.
+Also check `htop` and you will see that the CPU usage of our demo program is just as low as around **20%**.
+With a lower sample rate like 5us, the CPU usage is almost negligible.

 ## Conlusions and References

 As is mentioned at beginning of this article, there are lots of great code examples that use DMA. [pigpio](http://abyz.me.uk/rpi/pigpio/index.html) is the one that use most, and it provides DMA memory allocation implementaions using both `pagemap` and mailbox, as well as DMA delay implementations with both PCM and PWM.
+I haven't used [ServoBlaster](https://github.com/richardghirst/PiBits/tree/master/ServoBlaster) before, but it is probably the first to use PWM to generate accurate DMA delay.
+[Wallacoloo's example](https://github.com/Wallacoloo/Raspberry-Pi-DMA-Example) (a bit outdated) and [hezller's demo](https://github.com/hzeller/rpi-gpio-dma-demo) are also great references.